St. Peters Food

 When you get fresh produce home, follow these tips for proper storage and handling to maintain both food quality and safety:

-- Certain perishable fresh fruits and vegetables (such as strawberries, lettuce, herbs, and mushrooms) can be best maintained by storing in a clean refrigerator at a temperature of 40ºF or below.
+- Certain perishable fresh fruits and vegetables (such as strawberries, lettuce, herbs, and mushrooms) can be best maintained by storing in a clean refrigerator at a temperature of 40 degrees Fahrenheit or below.
 If you’re not sure whether an item should be refrigerated to maintain quality, ask your grocer.

 - All produce that is purchased pre-cut or peeled should be refrigerated to maintain both quality and safety.
-Keep your refrigerator set at 40º F or below.
+Keep your refrigerator set at 40 degrees Fahrenheit or below.
 Use a fridge thermometer to check.

 - Begin with clean hands.
 Wash your hands for 20 seconds with warm water and soap before and after preparing fresh produce.